 The 44 page Risk Factors section includes gems such as “We have a history of losses and expect to have operating losses and negative cash flow as we continue to expand our business.”
 It doesn’t take a PhD in quantitative finance to realize that investing in a company with negative cash flow is probably not the greatest decision.

 Don’t get me wrong, we love their products here at Sleepline.
-We ranked their hybrid mattress as being the best bed for stomach sleepers and consider their pillow to be one of the best available on the market today.
+We reviewed their products and ranked their hybrid mattress as being the best bed for stomach sleepers and consider their pillow to be one of the best available on the market today.

 Unfortunately, that popularity hasn’t translated into profitability.
 In 2017 Casper had net losses of $73.4 million and in 2018 managed to dig their hole even deeper after posting a net loss of $92.1 million with a $232.2 million deficit by the end of the year.
 Despite repeatedly warning that they’ve never earned a profit and possibly never will, Casper is privately valued at $1.1 Billion.